jandremarais/investec-api-rust/README.md

 # investec-api-rust
 A rust client for [Investec APIs](https://developer.investec.com/za/api-products/documentation/SA_PB_Account_Information#section/Introduction).

-> Still WIP.
-Only oauth2 and the endpoints in the Account Information class are implemented.
+> WIP.
+See Roadmap below.

 The goal of this crate is to make it easy to call Investec APIs from Rust programs.